Mayflower line: Infrastructure

 The line diverges from the Great Eastern Main Line at Manningtree and is double-track for passenger services as far as Harwich International, where connecting ferry services are available to Hook of Holland on Stena Line.
 Until 2014, Esbjerg was connected by DFDS which is now closed.
 Beyond Harwich International, the original second track remains in place as a through siding, but only the "up" (Manningtree-bound) line was electrified and that section to the eastern terminus Harwich Town is bidirectional.

 East of Manningtree there is a triangular junction that enables trains operating to the port to reach the branch from both the north and south.
 The line is electrified at 25 kV AC using overhead wires and has a loading gauge of W10 (excluding W9); the maximum line speed is 60 mph.

-The shortest platform is the "down" (Harwich-bound) platform at Wrabness, which is 90 yd in length, meaning most services are limited to four carriages.
+The shortest platform is the "down" (Harwich-bound) platform at Wrabness, which is 90 yd in length.